 Market Conditions

-- Interest rate fluctuations impact total borrowing costs
+- Interest rate movements affect the total cost of borrowing

 Smart Decision Making for Principal Amount